Chicken First Aid Kits

 With a quick glance, I can see what is going out of date the soonest and if something is already out of date.
 To save space, you can just write the item that is going to go out of date soonest.

 My water-soluble powder medicines and supplements are stored in the freezer.
 This extends the expiration date a little and adds some peace of mind to using medicines that have been open for a while.
 An additional tip—I keep them in separate resealable baggies with dosages written on the baggies.
+Always read package labels to make sure that medicines can handle freezing temperatures!
+Some medicines, like Sulfadimethoxine, should not be frozen for best results.

 Questions?
 Comments?
 Suggestions?